-WOOF requires all dog guests over one-year-old to be spayed or neutered.
+WOOF requires all dog guests over 9-months-old to be spayed or neutered.

 - intact males and females intermingling pose a risk of unwanted pregnancy!